SQA-Robo-Lab/Arduino-Car/readme.md

 ### CarCoodrinatorLib [TODO]

-The CarCoodrinatorLib contains the functionality of the CarCoordinator, but using the custom I2C and MQTT libraries that were created for the MUML-based code generation.
-Currently, this is not working properly.
+The CarCoodrinatorLib serves to test the I2C and MQTT libraries that were created for the MUML-based code generation.
+Currently, the MQTT library is not working properly.

+### I2cLibTester

+The I2cLibTester demonstrates the workings of the I2cCustomLib.

+### I2cLineFollower

+Extends the functionality of the LineFollowerLib with listening to messsages from I2C, demonstrating the workings of the I2cCustomLib.

 ### LineFollower